marionpobelle/Toolbox/README.md

 Useful scripts that can be reused for any projects

 ## Generate all the binary strings of N bits
-* BinaryStringsCSHARP
+* BinaryStringsCSHARP.cs
-* BinaryStringsPYTHON
+* BinaryStringsPYTHON.py
-* BinaryStringsCPP
+* BinaryStringsCPP.cpp